 • Have been pregnant or delivered a baby within the past six months

 Untreated hypothyroidism can lead to a number of health problems:

-● Goitre.
-Deficiency of iodine in the body can cause goitre.
-Constant stimulation of thyroid gland to release more thyroid hormones may lead to enlargement of the gland leading to condition known as goitre.
+• Goitre.
+The deficiency of iodine in the body can cause goitre.
+Constant stimulation of the thyroid gland to release more thyroid hormones may lead to enlargement of the gland leading to a condition known as goitre.
 Although generally not uncomfortable, a large goitre can affect your appearance and may interfere with swallowing or breathing.

-● Heart problems.
-Hypothyroidism is associated with an increased risk of heart disease, primarily because of elevation of low-density lipoprotein (LDL) cholesterol levels in people with an underactive thyroid.
+• Heart problems.
+Hypothyroidism is associated with an increased risk of heart disease, primarily because of the elevation of low-density lipoprotein (LDL) cholesterol levels in people with an underactive thyroid.
 Hypothyroidism can also lead to an enlarged heart and heart failure.

-You need to undergo a simple blood test which measures your TSH level and thyroid hormone thyroxine levels.
-A low level of thyroxine and high level of TSH indicate an underactive thyroid.
+You need to undergo a simple blood test that measures your TSH level and thyroid hormone thyroxine levels.
+A low level of thyroxine and a high level of TSH indicate an underactive thyroid.

-Treatment is lifelong as it’s a deficiency disorder, if not supplemented then there can be a permanent damage to heart, kidney, brain.
+Treatment is lifelong as it’s a deficiency disorder, if not supplemented then there can be permanent damage to the heart, kidney, brain.

 Treatment includes supplementing the body with thyroid hormone depending on the level of hormone deficiency in the body.
 This oral medication restores adequate hormone levels, reversing the signs and symptoms of hypothyroidism.

-Along with this supplementation adopting to healthy lifestyle pattern and maintaining ideal body weight.
+Along with this supplementation adapting to healthy lifestyle pattern and maintaining ideal body weight.